Browse Items (66 total)

 This piece of wood features a .58 caliber minie ball deeply embedded in a piece of wood.
 Invented by the French army officer Claude-Etienne Minié in 1849, minie balls revolutionized battle.
 They were smaller than the diameter of the rifle and thus,…

-Southern Cross of Honor Medal
+Southern Cross 1.jpg

 Southern Cross of Honor Medal.
 This medal was created by the United Daughters of the Confederacy to be given postwar to Confederate veterans who showed valor in battle.
 The medals were created in 1898 and distributed beginning in 1900.